 Horseback Riding at Hilton Falls

-At Hilton Falls, horseback riding is permitted on the Red Oak Trail (red), Beaver Dam Trail (orange) and Hilton Falls Trail (yellow).
+At Hilton Falls, horseback riding is permitted on the Red Oak Trail (red), Beaver Dam Trail (purple) and Hilton Falls Trail (yellow).
 Horseback riding is not permitted on the single-track mountain bike trails or on the Bruce Trail.

 Please review the following guidelines to keep you, your horse, and other visitors safe while on the trails.